Chris Evans (Captain America), Chris Hemsworth (Thor), Robert Downey Jr. (Iron Man) and Mark Ruffalo (The Hulk) provide the primary hero roles.

 Downey Jr. prominently figures his alter ego, inventor/tycoon Tony Stark, into the plot quite well as Gwyneth Paltrow’s continuing role as Pepper Potts develops further as their relationship comfortably evolves to balance the Stark Corporation’s ambitions that now include sustainable energy for an entire building.
 Paul Bettany also returns as Stark’s computer voice Jarvis while Stan Lee gets his now standard cameo near the end.

-Stark’s quick dialogue gets even sharper as he eventually interacts with the superhero group that now includes the unofficial leader Captain America, played again by Chris Evans.
+Stark’s quick dialogue gets even sharper as he eventually interacts with the superhero group that now includes Cap as the unofficial leader.
 Filmmakers save many “adjustment to modern times” instances for the next Captain America sequel though references and his view on gods provide great moments.

 Dr. Bruce Banner impresses with intellect, but the Hulk scenes create an overwhelming awe as audiences watch man’s power go beyond the boundaries.
 Hulk’s one word order from Captain America and the following action is worth the admission price alone.